OpenCoreData/ocdDocumentation/Talks/ICDP/talk.md

 - Methods to identify data updates
 - Two way connections and citation of data between partners

-Early start will likely be 1 way flow out of OCD of data with provenance.
+Early start will likely be 1 way flow out of **OCD of data with provenance**.
 From there we will build out the approach.

 ---
 ## Ingest Methods